ros2/rclc/rclc_parameter/README.md

 Parameters can also be created by external clients if `allow_undeclared_parameters` flag is set.
 They client just needs to set a value on a unexisting parameter, the parameter will be created if the server is not full and the callback allows the operation.

-*Max name size is controlled by the compilation time option `RCLC_PARAMETER_MAX_STRING_LENGTH`, default value is 50.*
+*Max name size is controlled by the compile-time option `RCLC_PARAMETER_MAX_STRING_LENGTH`, default value is 50.*

 ## Delete a parameter
-Parameters can be deleted both by the parameter server and external clients:
+Parameters can be deleted by both, the parameter server and external clients:
 ```c
 rclc_delete_parameter(&param_server, "param2");
 ```

-Note that for external delete requests the server callback will be executed, allowing the user to reject the operation.
+Note that for external delete requests, the server callback will be executed, allowing the node to reject the operation.

 ## Parameters description